-Within the non-thermal-plasma, ROS, OH and free electrons instantaneously react with the fractured VOC molecules, with the predominant end products being water vapor and carbon dioxide.
-The key advantage of this method of odor elimination (or VOC oxidation), is that it allows oxidation reactions that would otherwise only occur at high temperatures of >1350 degrees Fahrenheit (or 730 degrees Celsius), to proceed rapidly, with very little measurable heat rise.
-Since there is little sensible heat rise of the treated gas stream, NTP oxidation technology is very energy efficient.
+Within the non-thermal plasma inside the Ionox System, the ROS, •OH, and free electrons instantaneously react with the fractured VOC molecules to produce mainly water vapor and carbon dioxide.
+The key advantage of utilizing VOC oxidation to eliminate odor is that it allows oxidation reactions that would otherwise only occur at high temperatures of >1,350° Fahrenheit (>730° Celsius) to occur rapidly, with little measurable heat rise.
+NTP oxidation technology is highly energy efficient, as there is little heat rise of the treated air stream.

 Ionox Odor Elimination Systems do not use plasma injection.
 On the contrary, Ionox Systems are “true” implementations of Non-Thermal Plasma technology.
 Free high temperature electrons, ROS, and •OH have a very short half-life and cannot be injected in reactively significant volumes, even over very short distances.
 First used in the late 1800s, ozone injection is a very old approach to odor control and has been shown to achieve odor reduction of 25-35% at best.
 So-called “NTP Injectors” or “Plasma Injectors” can only inject long-lived lower oxidation potential radicals, such as ozone.
 These systems can best be described as “ambient air fed ozone injectors” and are designed to produce large volumes of concentrated ozone.
 Quite the opposite, Ionox Systems minimize the production of residual ozone.
 We believe that any system that injects ozone into an air stream and that does not pass 100% of the contaminated air stream through the electrode gap is not NTP technology.